Today's Bible Reading: Matthew 13

 Reflecting and Thinking

-In Matthew's Gospel, the third major discourse of Jesus is a group of parables.
+In Matthew's Gospel, the third major discourse (teaching section) of Jesus is a group of parables.
 Parables, by their very nature, reveal hidden truths.
 The nature of the kingdom was not immediately obvious in Jesus' day, nor is it obvious in our day.
 Some things are hidden, invisible until one takes a closer look.
 The nature of the kingdom is easily misunderstood.
-We mostly tend to think in normal patterns rather than seeking meaning in changing expectations.
+We tend to think in normal patterns rather than seeking meaning in life by changing our expectations.
 Jesus came to help people change their expectations.
 Life can be better than we thought.
 We can escape tedium and find fruitfulness; we can endure difficulties knowing that God is in control.
 These new possibilities are of such great value that those who see them will pay virtually any price to obtain them.

-The two parables in our selected text show the power of small beginnings.
+The two parables in the selected text show the power of small beginnings.
 Parables turn reality upside down.
 Parables reflect new, never-before-seen realities.
 Parables say that things do not have to be the way they always have been.
 Parables integrate life, combining what is with what can be.